-Labels will now carry specified signal words, hazard statements and symbols or pictograms.
-Standardized health hazard and physical property criteria will be used on Safety Data Sheets and on labels.
-On September 19, 2016 OSHA published its labeling requirement that will satisfy OSHA and DOT requirement under the GHS for bulk shipments of hazardous chemicals see https://www.osha.gov/dsg/hazcom/joint_phmsa_memo_09192016.html.
+Labels will now require specified signal words, hazard statements and symbols or pictograms.
+Standardized health hazard and physical property criteria will be used on Safety Data Sheets and labels.
+On September 19, 2016, OSHA published its labeling requirement that will satisfy OSHA and DOT requirements under the GHS for bulk shipments of hazardous chemicals: https://www.osha.gov/dsg/hazcom/joint_phmsa_memo_09192016.html.

 In 2016, OSHA published an information document that updates the OSHA Hazard Communication Requirements that are compatible with the Globally Harmonized System (GHS) in a 432 page document identified as OSHA 3844-02*2016.
 This can be found at https://www.osha.gov/Publications/OSHA3844.pdf.

 Atlantic Environmental’s team of industrial hygiene and safety professionals are prepared to help guide you through the transition of adding GHS modifications to your Hazard Communication Program.
 This includes revising annual hazard communication training requirements, updating written programs, and performing on-site training.